Character-Based Handwritten Text Transcription with Attention Networks: Results

 \subsection{Comparing attention distributions}

-Figure \ref{attention-dist} visualizes the source attention distribution for each attention mechanism.
+In order to gain insight into how the attention mechanism learns alignment between the source and target character, we plot in Fig.~\ref{attention-dist} a visualization of the source attention distribution for attention networks trained on the IAM dataset.
 Each row traces the attention weights over the source line at each step of decoding.
 White values reflect intensity of attention while absence of attention is black.

-The plots show that softmax attention predicts a character by focusing heavily on single characters, whereas the attention distribution for sigmoid focus on multiple characters at each time-step.
-Softmax attention is able to learn a linear alignment whereas the alignment generated by sigmoid attention is linear but much less precise.
-These results are similar to those of \cite{DBLP:journals/corr/KimDHR17}, who find that softmax attention performs better than sigmoid attention on word-to-word machine translation tasks.
-When no function is used to obtain the attention weights, the model predicts a character by looking at the entire sequence of characters and there is no clear structure in the alignment.
+Softmax attention predicts a character by focusing heavily on single characters, whereas the attention distribution for sigmoid focus on multiple characters at each time-step.
+Softmax attention is able to learn a linear alignment whereas the alignment generated by sigmoid attention is linear and less precise.\footnote{Similarly, Kim et al. \cite{DBLP:journals/corr/KimDHR17} find that softmax attention performs better than sigmoid attention on word-to-word machine translation tasks.} When a linear function is used to obtain the attention weights, the model predicts a character by looking at the entire sequence of characters, and there is no clear structure in the alignment.

-Lastly, we visualize attention on the input image in order to determine how the model makes mistakes.
-For example, the model tends to produce errors when characters are skewed (Fig. \ref{attention-incorrect} [b]), have long tails (Fig. \ref{attention-incorrect} [a] and [c]), or written in uppercase cursive (Fig. \ref{attention-incorrect} [d]).
-Fig. \ref{attention-correct}, which provides examples of correct IAM transcriptions and visualized softmax attention, shows that the model can correctly predict illegible handwriting (Fig. \ref{attention-correct} [b]) because it leverages information from the entire input sequence.
+In order to determine how the model makes mistakes, we visualize attention on the input image drawn from the IAM dataset.
+For example, the model tends to produce errors when characters are skewed (Fig.~\ref{attention-incorrect} [b]), have long tails (Fig.~\ref{attention-incorrect} [a] and [c]), or written in uppercase cursive (Fig.~\ref{attention-incorrect} [d]).
+Fig.~\ref{attention-correct}, which provides examples of correct IAM transcriptions and visualized softmax attention, shows that the model can correctly predict illegible handwriting (Fig.~\ref{attention-correct} [b]) because it leverages information from the entire input sequence.